 Clean slate

 Always start each day with a clean slate.
 Don't dwell on anything that happened the day before or even weeks before.
 Use each day to start over with a clean slate because this will make it simpler for you to improve self esteem.
+Correct thinking

 You don't want to get in the habit of thinking negative things about yourself.
 Instead, start getting in the habit of thinking only positive thoughts.
 If you find yourself thinking negatively, then change that right away with positive thoughts.
+Your future

 You have to remember that your future and what happens with it is up to you.
 Don't allow others to do this for you because they haven't been and won't be living your lfe.
+Confidence and enthusiasm

 Every decision, thought or task needs to be done with confidence and enthusiasm.
 This will help you get in the habit of always doing this will definitely help your self esteem improve.